 With a world leading team of AI researchers and robotocists, Covariant has built a universal artificial intelligence platform that will reshape the future of robotics.
 We expect Covariant to create a global standard for the deployment and adoption of robotics across many facets of the economy.

 Rocky Duan, Tianhao Zhang

-Computer vision that improves health outcomes
+Augmented intelligence that improves health outcomes

 DawnLight provides a platform called PerceptionNet for AI-based analytics and decision making that connects edge computing devices for better understanding objects and people in the real world.
-The team is led by extraordinary AI and medical researchers Jia Li and Dr. Arnold Milstein and supported by high caliber advisors including former Stanford hospital COO Dan Ginsburg and former Philips Healthcare CEO Deborah DiSanzo.
+The team is led by AI and medical researchers Jia Li and Dr. Arnold Milstein and supported by advisors including former Stanford hospital COO Dan Ginsburg and former Philips Healthcare CEO Deborah DiSanzo.
 While the technology is applicable to all geographies and a wide variety of industries, the company’s primary target market is healthcare, particularly large hospitals and insurance companies.